Approach

 What Mid-Market PE Actually Needs vs. What Big 4 Delivers

 The disconnect goes deeper than price.
-Big 4 AI advisory practices are designed around large enterprises with hundreds of employees, existing IT departments, and multi-year transformation budgets.
-They produce 200-page strategy decks that assume you have a team to execute the recommendations.
+Big 4 AI advisory is designed for large enterprises with hundreds of employees, IT departments, and multi-year budgets.
+They produce 200-page strategy decks that assume you have a team to execute them.

 Mid-market PE firms need something different.
-You need AI that works on a specific deal workflow next month, not a transformation roadmap for 2028.
-You need someone who understands that your "IT department" is the associate who happens to be good with spreadsheets.
-You need a solution that costs five figures, not six.
+AI that works on a specific deal workflow next month, not a roadmap for 2028.
+Someone who understands that your "IT department" is the associate who is good with spreadsheets.
+A solution that costs five figures, not six.

-Here is what I see mid-market PE firms actually asking for:
+Here is what mid-market PE firms actually ask for:

 Deal screening acceleration.